jcg0025/meanSite/README.md

 #The Flow

-A site for river rats to get live river conditions from across the country
+A site for boaters to get live river conditions from across the country

 Built with the MEAN stack